Sure, six-pack abs are nice. But abdominal strength means much more than sporting Adonis-like abs.

 Your abs are the center from which your joints activate.
 When your abs successfully stabilize your trunk for long periods of time, you minimize wasteful movement from your arms, legs and hips.
 Perseverant abs keep you efficient and in peak condition through grueling events.

-Read more: 13 Yoga Poses to Help You Be Less Klutzy
+Read more: 6 Yoga Balance Poses to Help You Be Less Klutzy

 - Cleveland Clinic: "Why a Strong Core Is Your Best Guard Against Back Pain"

 - Yoga Journal: "Baptiste Yoga: 10 Poses for Strong Abs"

 - American Council on Exercise: "Exercises to Create an Anti-Rotation Progression Sequence"